angel-mora/private-events-1/README.md

 - css: for form styling
 - bootstrap 4
 - frameworks: Rails 5.2.3
-- technologies used: Rails testing
+- technologies used: Rspec and Capybara

 ### Prerequisites
 ruby version 2.7.0